Organization: People in Need

 People in Need (PIN) is a non-governmental, non-profit, international organization founded in the Czech Republic in 1992.
 PIN arrived in Nepal as part of a humanitarian response to the April 25, 2015 earthquake.
 Since its inception in Nepal, PIN has had a strong role advocating and addressing the needs of marginalized populations.
 This includes people who live in geographically remote areas of Nepal, people who are from historically marginalized ethnic groups, and those marginalized because of their age and/or gender identity (women and girls).
+More recently, PIN has also supported Nepal’s post-earthquake reconstruction efforts ensuring that the most vulnerable people are not left behind.
 PIN is strongly committed for safeguarding of children and vulnerable adults, including people with disability, in line with its safeguarding framework and child protection policy.

 “Aarambha” is a five-year program funded by UKAID’s Leave No Girl Behind (LNGB) program under Girls’ Education Challenge (GEC) campaign.
 The project will be implemented by two downstream partners (DSPs), with strong emphasis on literacy, numeracy, life skills and gender transformative intervention for married out of school (MOO-S) adolescent girls in province 2.
-PIN Nepal is currently looking for a qualified and competent Project Manager to lead Aarambha project through managing one DSP, with strong emphasis on life skills and school intervention for adolescent girls, boys and school committee in province 2.
+PIN Nepal is currently looking for a qualified and competent Project Coordinator to support program team in implementing, managing and achieving the pre-determined project outcomes mostly around life skills and gender transformative school intervention.

 Scope of work

-• Ensure safeguarding of children, vulnerable groups (including people with disabilities) at all times.
+• Ensure safeguarding of children, vulnerable groups (including people with disabilities) and those in fragile and conflict-affected states at all times.

-• Support Deputy Program Manager for operational management of the project including financial, admin, logistics, safeguarding and communications tasks to ensure full compliance with PIN’s and donor’s requirement.
+• Support Project Manager for operational management of the project including financial, admin, logistics, safeguarding and communications tasks to ensure full compliance with PIN’s and donor’s requirement.

-• Work closely with the Deputy Program Manager to ensure that partner complies with contractual obligations.
+• Work closely with the Project Manager to ensure that partner complies with contractual obligations.

 • Ensure Branding and Marketing is well reflected and is practiced in all activities as guided by the GEC/LNGB and PIN’s Communication Guideline.

-• Monitor staff and partners’ adherence to PIN’s policies and internal procedures, protocols, PIN’s Code of Conduct, with special attention to Safeguarding Standards and Procedure, Case Handling Framework, Child Protection and Do No Harm policies; immediate reporting and redress of any complaints and issues based on its severity.
+• Support Safeguarding and Protection Focal person to monitor field staffs and partners’ adherence to PIN’s policies and internal procedures, protocols, PIN’s Code of Conduct, with special attention to Safeguarding Standards and Procedure, Case Handling Framework, Child Protection, safeguarding and Do No Harm policies; immediate reporting and redress of any complaints and issues based on its severity.

 Required skill, experience and knowledge

-• Master’s degree in education, social science, rural development, or relevant field, with at least 3 years of demonstrated work experience or Bachelor’s degree with 5 years of work experience with an I/NGO in one or more of the following areas:
+• Bachelor’s degree in education, social science, rural development, development Studies or relevant field, with at least 2 years of demonstrated work experience with an I/NGO in one or more of the following areas:

 Candidates from Province-2, women and other marginalized and minority group are encouraged to apply.